 Meet our Artists-in-Residence for the 2019-2020 Season

-We are proud to introduce our 2018-2019 Artists-in-Residence.
-These two emerging artists from across the country were selected for this highly-competitive program.
-During their eight-month residency they will share their unique talents with the Armory and the community while teaching classes, developing their work in their studios, giving lectures, and participating in outreach, exhibitions, and fundraising programs.
+We are proud to introduce our 2019-2020 Artists-in-Residence: Nikki Lau in ceramics, Corran Shrimpton in sculpture, and Robyn Gibson in drawing, painting, and 2D media.
+These three emerging artists were selected for this national competitive program.
+During their eight-month residency they will share their unique skills with the Armory and the community while teaching classes, developing work in their studios, giving lectures, and participating in outreach, exhibitions, and Armory public relations.

 Nikki Lau was born and raised in San Francisco, CA. She was a 2010-2011 Alumni of AmeriCorps/Public Allies, resulting in her work shifting to themes of social justice and identity politics.
 She received her MFA with a concentration in ceramics at Pennsylvania State University in State College, PA in 2016.
 Penn State awarded her the Bunton Waller Assistantship.
 She received her BA in Interdisciplinary Visual Arts at the University of Washington in Seattle, WA in 2008.

 After graduating from Penn State, Nikki moved to Philadelphia, PA.
 She joined the all woman’s art collective This Many Boyfriends Club.
 She’s exhibited her work across the US.
 She has collaborated and worked with several non-profits in Philly including Spiral Q, The Clay Studio, Sankofa Farms, The Horticulture Center, PAWS, and Fleisher Art Memorial.
 She loves cooking for her friends and is recently finishing up a one-year artist residency at The Clay Art Center in Port Chester, New York.